ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise) offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
 This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.

+Using APIs
+{: #using_apis}
+{: api}

+You can use multiple APIs to work with {{site.data.keyword.messagehub}}.
+This tutorial uses the following APIs:

+* the resource controller API to provision an instance
+* the Admin REST API to work with topics
+* the REST Producer API to produce messages.

 ## Step 2: Provision an {{site.data.keyword.messagehub}} instance by using the console
 {: #provision_instance_ui}
 {: ui}